pearmini/genji/README.md

 ![example](./assets/example.jpg)

+**The red div with "Hello World" in the codeblocks of your markdown file is already being rendered into the document!**

-Run the following command in your project root before you want to deploy your site.
+Finally run the following command in your project root before you want to deploy your site.

 ```bash
 $ genji build